 What happens when I click the link in the email/access via the app?

 You'll be invited to Align via email with a link to do an exercise.
-Clicking on the link will bring up a page that will look like this:
+Clicking on the link will bring up a page on which you drag sticky notes on to a two-by-two grid.

-On the grid are the importance vs we do well/don't do well axes, and you can drag and drop each statement to where you feel it belongs.
+On the grid are the important/not important and we do well/don't do well axes.
+You should drag each statement from the left and drop it on the quadrant where where you feel it belongs.
 The whole process usually takes less than 5 minutes.

 Any tips for completing?

 When thinking about where to place your statements, you're responding to how you feel about that team, not your organization as a whole.
-Also, make sure you're placing the statements according to their relative importance - even if everything is important think of what is most important.
-You can move the statements around before completing.
+Also, make sure you're placing the statements according to their relative importance - even if everything is important, think of what is most important.
+You can move the statements around after placing them and before submitting.

 Your sticky notes can overlap - So do not worry about maintaining a boundary!

-If you have any questions, they can be clarified with us by clicking the blue chat button in the bottom right hand corner.
+If you have any questions, you can talk to us by clicking the blue chat button in the bottom right hand corner.

 I thought this was anonymous... why are you asking for my email?